AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 ### 🧩 Ecosystem Breakdown
 - Dahua NVRs are designed to work best with Dahua-brand cameras, but **ONVIF-compatible** models from other brands (e.g., Reolink, Hikvision) may work with limited features.
-- **Smart Detection Events** (IVS) are often processed on-camera, with the NVR aggregating or forwarding them to third-party systems like Home Assistant.
+- **Smart Detection Events** (IVS) are often processed on-camera, with the NVR aggregating or forwarding them to third-party systems, like Home Assistant.
-- Most Dahua cameras support **RTSP streaming**, which is critical for integrating with HA dashboards and go2rtc.
+- Most Dahua cameras support **RTSP streaming**, which is very useful for integrating with HA dashboards and go2rtc to achieve the best performance results.

 ### ⚠️ Integration Limitations
 While Dahua hardware is solid, integration into Home Assistant comes with some constraints:
 - The **official Dahua HA integration** supports only **basic smart events** (motion, IVS tripwire, tamper).
 Advanced analytics (e.g., facial detection, people counting) are **not exposed** via the current API.
-- **Two-way audio and PTZ control** is very limited or not available through Home Assistant.
+- **Two-way audio and PTZ control** is very limited or not available through Home Assistant, more on that later.
 - Camera settings must still be configured through the **web interface or Dahua ConfigTool**.
 - No official or clean MQTT support.